emmett-framework/emmett/docs/orm/relations.md

         return self.is_deleted == False
 ```

 As you can see, we have that the `Todo` model has an `is_deleted` field and a scope `not_deleted` that filters out the records we have set as deleted.
-Using the `scope` option in the `has_many` relation of the `User` model, weppy will returns only those records when selecting rows from a specific user, and, also, will set the fields with the correct values from the scope query when we add or create new records related to a specific user.
+Using the `scope` option in the `has_many` relation of the `User` model, Emmett will returns only those records when selecting rows from a specific user, and, also, will set the fields with the correct values from the scope query when we add or create new records related to a specific user.

-Whenever you have to specify the reference field using the `scope` option, weppy requires you to combine it with the `target` one:
+Whenever you have to specify the reference field using the `scope` option, Emmett requires you to combine it with the `target` one:

 ```python
 class User(Model):